Khodorkiv

 Khodorkiv (Ходорків) is a village (population 1,371; 0.7037 km²) in Zhytomyr Oblast, in Zhytomyr Raion, located on the Irpin River.

-Founded in 1471.
-Former seat of the Khodorkiv municipality in Skvyra County in the Kiev Governorate.
+Founded in 1471, it is the former seat of the Khodorkiv municipality in Skvyra County in the Kiev Governorate.
 At the end of the 19th century, a suburb of the town was called Pustelniki.

-During the Nazi occupation, in the forest in 1941, the Germans established a Jewish ghetto for the town's Jewish residents.
+In 1941, during the Nazi occupation,the Germans established a Jewish ghetto in the forest for the town's Jewish residents.
 About 200 people were confined there.
 On 15 October 1941, the Germans liquidated the ghetto and murdered the Jews on the premises of the Widrodzhennia kolkhoz.

 Name

 According to I. Zhelezniak, the name **Khodorkiv** clearly has an anthroponymic origin — *Khodor* is the folk form of the names Fedir, Feodor, or Theodor.
 It is possible that the first owner or settler of Khodorkiv was named Fedir, and the settlement took its name from him.